-3000 Program Agreement
+Program Agreement

 Upon approval of an organization's application, the Texas Department of Agriculture (TDA) enters into an agreement with the organization that stipulates the rights and responsibilities of TDA and the contractor (contracting entity (CE)).
-The Permanent Agreement is a legally binding document between TDA and the organization named on the agreement and is not transferable and cannot be sold.
+In the Day Care Home component of the CACFP, all CEs are sponsoring organizations (sponsors).
+The Permanent Agreement is a legally binding document between TDA and the organization named on the Agreement and is not transferable and cannot be sold.

 A potential CE that is not currently participating in a TDA-administered nutrition program must submit the Permanent Agreement with its application for participation.
-A CE that participates in one or more TDA-administered nutrition program and applies for another program or subset will complete and submit a Permanent Agreement Contracting Entity Specific Amendment with the application for the new program or subset.
+A CE that participates in one or more TDA-administered program and applies for another program or subset will complete and submit a Permanent Agreement Contracting Entity Specific Amendment with the application for the new program or subset.

 CEs must comply with all policies, guidance, state rules (Texas Administrative Code), notices, Program handbooks, and handbook revisions issued by TDA.
-CEs must also comply with all instructions, guidance, regulations and handbooks issued by the United States Department of Agriculture (USDA).
+CEs must also comply with all instructions, guidance, regulations and handbooks issued by USDA.